-- HB 2861/SB 660 (known colloquially as the "Clean Energy Progress Act") - HB 2966/SB 1781 (known colloquially as the "Path to 100 Act") - HB 2713/SB 2080 (the "Coal to Solar and Energy Storage Act") - HB 125/SB 135 (the "Competitive Clean Energy Act")
+- HB 3624/SB 2132 (the "Clean Energy Jobs Act") - HB 2861/SB 660 (known colloquially as the "Clean Energy Progress Act") - HB 2966/SB 1781 (known colloquially as the "Path to 100 Act") - HB 2713/SB 2080 (the "Coal to Solar and Energy Storage Act") - HB 125/SB 135 (the "Competitive Clean Energy Act")

 The Spring 2019 session concluded on May 31, 2019 without any of the above bills making significant advancement.
-The General Assembly is presently scheduled to meet once again during concluded its Fall 2019 veto session, scheduled for October 28-30 and on November 12-14.
-After, 2019, again without enacting any energy legislation.
-None of the conclusion of these two weeks of veto session, bills listed above, nor any new energy bills, advanced prior to the General Assembly is not scheduled to assemble again until sometimegoing on hiatus starting in March 2020.
-The expected approval of this Revised Plan would presumably take place early in that next legislative session due to the presently-ongoing COVID-19 pandemic.
+The General Assembly concluded its veto session on November 14, 2019, again without enacting any energy legislation.
+None of the bills listed above, nor any new energy bills, advanced prior to the General Assembly going on hiatus starting in March 2020 due to the presently-ongoing COVID-19 pandemic.

-If any such bill or bills listed above were to be signed into law, this As of the publishing of this Final Revised Plan development process could be pre-empted, as the statutory authority under which this Revised Plan is being developed could be significantly modified.
-(April 20, 2020), the Agency understands, however, that negotiations among at least certain principal bill interests are ongoing, and that should any legislation pass prior to the approval of this Revised Plan, that working groups continue to convene - even if virtually or by phone rather than in person - to continue discussing potential legislation.
-However, as no legislation would a) likely reflect some combination of ideas proposed in various bills and b) hopefully expressly address how the IPA's ongoing Revised Plan development and approval process should be handled-as happened in P.A.
-99-0906 in December 2016, which was finalized and passed by the General Assembly (then signed into law by the Governor) while the Commission was entertaining the IPA's 2017 Procurement Plan (at that time, significantly reforming the Agency's annual procurement plan contained the Agency's renewable energy resource and energy efficiency procurement proposals, each responsibilities under this Plan has passed as of which was comprehensively reformed through the new legislation).
-189 the time of the Plan's approval or the filing of this Final Revised Plan, the Agency will faithfully implement the Plan as described herein.
+As of the publishing of this Final Revised Plan (April 20, 2020), the Agency understands that negotiations among at least certain principal bill interests are ongoing, and that working groups continue to convene - even if virtually or by phone rather than in person - to continue discussing potential legislation.
+However, as no legislation significantly reforming the Agency's responsibilities under this Plan has passed as of the time of the Plan's approval or the filing of this Final Revised Plan, the Agency will faithfully implement the Plan as described herein.